HS2 in Buckinghamshire and Oxfordshire

 The Little Missenden headhouse is a single-storey building that will sit on top of a 35-metre deep ventilation shaft.
 The shaft reaches down to the Chiltern tunnel below.
 The headhouse is set back from the main A413 in Little Missenden.

-Learn more about the Little Missenden headhouse or read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire
+Read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire

 Chesham Road